Don't miss out

 Our teams bring HCD to every project based on our learned experience that it’s essential to embrace this approach from the start.

 For example, one of our teams was asked to build a website for an agency to help veterans track their disability claims.
 The premise made sense, but veterans reported low satisfaction because they had difficulty understanding the status of their disability claims as shown on the site.
-Eventually, we discovered the cause: The way the agency thought the way the data should be presented was not intuitive for veterans.
+Eventually, we discovered the cause: The way the agency thought the data should be presented was not intuitive for veterans.
 The difference was small, but it had a big impact—had we engaged with veterans from the beginning to understand how they wanted to see the information, the resulting veteran-centered design could have reduced the number of calls to the call center for help, lessened confusion, and lowered the amount of work, cost, and resources the project ended up requiring.

 Another team needed to create data tools for investigators.
 The initial concept was to apply machine learning to all the data available, looking for new types of fraud.
-However, after talking with the investigators themselves, we found that they didn’t want new types of fraud.
+However, after talking with the investigators themselves, we found that they didn’t want to see new types of fraud.
 Instead, they wanted the types they knew could be prosecuted and won.
 Our team pivoted, leading to a different product that investigators value and use.

 "Small shifts in how data is presented can have a dramatic effect on how the information is consumed, making both the project and product more efficient."